Learning Neural Network Classifiers with Low Model Complexity

 \section{Related Work}

-In recent machine learning research, we have seen significant interest in the area of model complexity control and generalizability of deep neural networks.
+In recent machine learning research, we have seen significant interest in the area of model complexity control, and generalizability in deep neural networks.
 With the increase in the benchmark training data sizes and computational resource availability, modern large-scale learning tasks in computer vision and natural language processing have seen immensely large end-to-end neural network solutions \cite{krizhevsky2012imagenet, he2016deep}.
-The large number of parameters in these networks prohibits the efficient generalizability of learnt models that also require large amounts of data and time to train, which has made model complexity control in neural networks an area of active research interest.
+The large number of parameters in these networks reduces generalizability in the learnt models, that also require large amounts of data and time to train.

-Han et~al. proposed a technique to induce sparsity in neural networks through iterative deletion of weights \cite{han2015learning}.
-Sparse formulations for regularization have also been employed to train networks that incorporate sparsity, such as in the work of \cite{zhou2016less,scardapane2016group}.
-Pruning has also been a studied domain for sparsification of neural networks, such as the work of \cite{liu2014pruning} that employed optimal brain damage to enforce sparsity, or the works of \cite{srinivas2015data} and \cite{wolfe2017incredible}, which pruned neurons based on weight-set saliency and second-order Taylor information respectively.
-Neural correlations have also been employed to identify neurons that can be removed from a network, in the works of \cite{sun2016sparsifying}, and \cite{babaeizadeh2016noiseout}. \cite{aghasi2016net} employed sparse matrix transformations that maintained reconstructability to remove redundant neurons from networks.
+Han et al. \cite{han2015learning} proposed a technique to induce sparsity in neural networks through iterative deletion of weights.
+Sparse formulations for regularization have also been employed to train networks that incorporate sparsity, such as in the work of Zhou et al. \cite{zhou2016less} and Scardapane et al. \cite{scardapane2016group}.
+Pruning has also been a studied domain for sparsification of neural networks, such as the work of Liu et al. \cite{liu2014pruning} that employed optimal brain damage to enforce sparsity, or the works of Srinivas et al. \cite{srinivas2015data} and Wolfe et al. \cite{wolfe2017incredible}, which pruned neurons based on weight-set saliency and second-order Taylor information respectively.
+Neural correlations have also been employed to identify neurons that can be removed from a network, in the works of Sun et al.\cite{sun2016sparsifying}, and Babaeizadeh et al. \cite{babaeizadeh2016noiseout}.
+Aghasi et al. \cite{aghasi2016net} employed sparse matrix transformations that maintained reconstructability to remove redundant neurons from networks.

 On the other hand, we find that significant work has been done in improving generalization in deep neural networks as well.
 Arguably, the most popular technique to improve generalization in deep networks is Dropout \cite{srivastava2014dropout}, which attempts to prevent co-adaptation of neuronal activations.
 It uses an approximate model averaging technique that mutes a randomly selected set of activations during training.
 In a similar approach, Shakeout \cite{kang2016shakeout} enhances or suppress the neuron activations.
 DropConnect \cite{wan2013regularization} randomly sets weights to zero during training.